pontushenriksson/sys-init/guide/ublock-origin/filters.md

 3. Ensure that the "Enable my custom filters" button is enabled.
 4. Paste the contents of the [filters text file](../../install/ublock-origin/filter.txt) into the input field.
 5. Click on "Apply changes" in the top left corner of the dashboard.
+6. Done!

+> [!IMPORTANT]
-6. If the filters aren't getting applied then restart the browser.
+> If the filters aren't getting applied, then restart the browser and it should start working.